 Total Value: £31,552.
 19. 0d

 The next six years saw an increase in sales by teachers that peaked at £58,314 in the School Year Ended July 31st 1955.
-It appears that sales were then temporarily suspended as the subsequent Bank's Annual Report stated that:
+However, a much lower figure was reported in the subsequent Annual Report: